Vladimir Harkonnen

 Baron Vladimir Harkonnen (/ˈhɑːrkənən/) is a fictional character in the Dune franchise created by Frank Herbert.
-He is primarily featured in the 1965 novel Dune and is also a prominent character in the Prelude to Dune prequel trilogy (1999–2001) by Herbert's son Brian, and Kevin J. Anderson.
+He is primarily featured in the 1965 novel Dune and is also a prominent character in the Prelude to Dune prequel trilogy (1999–2001) by Herbert's son Brian and Kevin J. Anderson.
 The character is brought back as a ghola in the Herbert/Anderson sequels which conclude the original series, Hunters of Dune (2006) and Sandworms of Dune (2007).

 Baron Harkonnen is portrayed by Kenneth McMillan in David Lynch's 1984 film Dune.
 Ian McNeice plays the role in the 2000 Sci-Fi Channel miniseries Frank Herbert's Dune and its sequel, 2003's Children of Dune.
-Harkonnen is portrayed by Stellan Skarsgård in the 2021 Denis Villeneuve film Dune and its upcoming 2023 sequel Dune: Part Two.
+Harkonnen is portrayed by Stellan Skarsgård in the 2021 Denis Villeneuve film Dune and its 2024 sequel Dune: Part Two.

 Conception

 Frank Herbert wanted a harsh-sounding name for the antagonistic family opposing House Atreides in Dune.
 He came across the name "Härkönen" in a California telephone book and thought that it sounded "Soviet", though it is in fact Finnish.
 In earlier drafts of Dune, the character was called "Valdemar Hoskanner".